eNMS-automation/eNMS/docs/automation/services.rst

 Workflow
 ********

+This section contains the parameters that only apply when the service runs inside a workflow.

 - ``Waiting time (in seconds)`` How many seconds to wait after the service instance has completed running before running the next service.